 Beyond educational apps, and generic creative and communicative apps, there are also organisational apps which are not used for teaching and learning per se, but which may be helpful in staying organised.
 These include note-taking and multimedia storage apps, timetabling and scheduling apps, and even class management apps.

 Nowadays we are seeing the advent of app-building software, which allows teachers and students to create their own apps.
 The easiest services to use are template-driven and require little coding knowledge, but these are likely to have more limited content and formatting options.
 Some coding knowledge may be useful for the more sophisticated app builders, which means they can also be used to help support the development of students’ coding skills.
 Examples of app builders include Appery.io, AppMakr, Apps Bar, Appy Pie, GoodBarber, iBuildApp, Magmito, MIT App Inventor and ShoutEm.
+Web apps accessible on a wide range of devices can be created at LearningApps.
 E-books in the open e-pub format can be created using a variety of software, including Apple’s Pages, while e-books can also be created in a proprietary variant of the e-pub format for use on Apple devices with iBooks Author.

 For suggestions on useful educational, organisational and other apps, see: